Why Stories Matter

 If we want children to read well, we must teach them how.

-If we want them to want to read, we must give them something worth entering.
+If we want them to want to read, we must give them something worth reading.

 Literature does not compete with literacy.
 It gives it meaning.